Haitian Revolution: British withdrawal

 In July 1797, Simcoe and Maitland sailed to London to advise a total withdrawal from Saint-Domingue.
 In March 1798 Maitland returned with a mandate to withdraw, at least from Port-au-Prince.
 On 10 May 1798, Maitland met with Toussaint to agree to an armistice, and on 18 May the British left Port-au-Prince.
 The British forces were reduced to only holding the western peninsular towns of Mole St Nicholas in the north and Jeremie in the south.
 The new governor of Jamaica, Alexander Lindsay, 6th Earl of Balcarres, urged Maitland not to withdraw from Mole St Nicholas.
 However, Toussaint sent a message to Balcarres, warning him that if he persisted, to remember that Jamaica was not far from St Domingue, and could be invaded.

 Maitland knew that his forces could not defeat Toussaint, and that he had to take action to protect Jamaica from invasion.
 British morale had collapsed with the news that Toussaint had taken Port-au-Prince, and Maitland decided to abandon all of Saint-Domingue, writing that the expedition had become such a complete disaster that withdrawal was the only sensible thing to do, even though he did not have the authority to do so.
-On 31 August, Maitland and Toussaint signed an agreement whereby in exchange for the British pulling out of all of Saint-Domingue, Toussaint promised to not support any slave revolts in Jamaica.
+On 31 August, Maitland and Toussaint signed an agreement whereby in exchange for the British pulling out of all of Saint-Domingue, Toussaint promised not to "meddle in the affairs of Jamaica".
 Rigaud took control of Jeremie without any cost to his forces, as Maitland withdrew his southern forces to Jamaica.
 In the end of 1798, Maitland withdrew the last of his forces from Mole St Nicholas, as Toussaint took command of the fortress.
-Maitland disbanded his "Black Shot" troops, and left them in St Domingue, fearing they might return to Jamaica and start a revolution to overthrow slavery in the British colony.
-Many of them joined Toussaint's army.
+Maitland disbanded his "Black Shot" troops and left them in Saint-Domingue, fearing they might return to Jamaica and cause further unrest.
+Many of them subsequently joined Toussaint's army.

-Between 1793 and 1798, the expedition to Saint-Domingue had cost the British treasury four million pounds and 100,000 men either dead or permanently disabled from the effects of yellow fever.